ROCm/hipFFT/docs/reference/fft-api-usage.rst

    Pass the descriptor as input and output.

-7. Copy the output from the descriptor back to the host with :cpp:func:`hipfftXtMemcpy`.
+#.
+Copy the output from the descriptor back to the host with :cpp:func:`hipfftXtMemcpy`.

-8. Free the descriptor with :cpp:func:`hipfftXtFree`.
+#.
+Free the descriptor using :cpp:func:`hipfftXtFree`.

-9. Clean up the plan by calling :cpp:func:`hipfftDestroy`.
+#.
+Clean up the plan by calling :cpp:func:`hipfftDestroy`.

 .. doxygenfunction:: hipfftXtSetGPUs